 Soak dates (only for dried dates)

-Start soaking the dried dates with hot water in a medium-large bowl.
+Start soaking the dried dates in hot water in a medium-large bowl.
 Depending on how tough the whole dates are, you might have to soak them for more time.
-See date types.

 Leave the dates in hot water overnight.

-If using dry unpitted dates, remove the pits from the soaked dates with your hands.
+Remove the pits from the soaked dates with your hands if using dry, unpitted dates.
 If they are still hard, leave them in soaking water for more time.
-You may have to add more warm water if they have absorbed it all.
+If they have absorbed it all, you may have to add more warm water.

 Place dates (dates flesh) into the high-speed blender, immersion blender, food processor jar, and water.